Othman Hadi Al Maqboul al-Amri

 Othman Hadi Al Maqboul al-Amri (عثمان هادي آل مقبول العمري) is a citizen of Saudi Arabia who Saudi Security officials suspected of ties to terrorism.

 He was one of 26 suspects they placed on their Saudi list of most wanted suspected terrorists in December 2003.

 He surrendered on June 28, 2004, the second suspect to surrender, after King Fahd offered a partial amnesty.

 He surrendered in Halba bani Amr.

 Brian Whitaker of The Guardian called him the first important surrender in response to the amnesty.

 Whitaker speculated that al-Amri may have played a "logistics role" not an active role, in militancy.

 The partial amnesty does not spare him a trial, or detention, if convicted, but it does spare him a death sentence.

-According to albawaba Safar Al-Hawali played a mediation role in negotiating al Amri's surrender.
+According to Al Bawaba Safar Al-Hawali played a mediation role in negotiating al Amri's surrender.

 Al-Hawali said that he expected Saudi Arabia's Interior Minister Muhammad ibn Naif to call al Amri to meet him.